ContentUpgrad/GenerativeAI/AWS_Deployment/README.md

 Log into Azure Portal and create a new Virtual Machine:
    - For Ubuntu-based instances, use username: `azureuser`.
-   - Choose a VM size that meets your app’s resource requirements.
+   - Choose a VM size that meets your the app's resource requirements (recommended
    - Under Inbound port rules, add 8501 to allow access to your application.

 Connect to Your VM:
 - On Mac/Linux, use SSH from your terminal:
-     ```bash
-     ssh azureuser@<your_vm_public_ip>
-     ```
+`ssh azureuser@<your_vm_public_ip>`
 - On Windows, use an SSH client such as PuTTY with the provided public IP.

 ## Install Required Tools on the Azure VM